GUNACHAND-09/COIT20252---Business-Process-Management/README.md

 # COIT20252---Business-Process-Management

+## Introduction (69 words)

+Business Process Management is a systematic approach used by organisations to identify, analyse, model, improve and monitor business processes.
+It helps organisation understand how work is performed, reduce cost, improve quality and achieve better outcomes.
+Business Process Management combines people technology and structured methods to support continuous improvement.
+By managing processes effectively organisation can respond to change, improve customer satisfaction and align daily operations with strategic business objectives successfully.

 ## e-portfolio 1 - Process Analysis

 ### Artefact 1 - SOPA: Sustainability-Oriented Process Analysis and Re-Design (140 words)